ABS Light Still On After Sensor Replacement

 Both the hydraulic system and ABS of your vehicle are closely connected.
 The components of these systems work in sync to make braking safer and smoother.
 If there is damage or malfunction in the hydraulic circuits, it can disrupt the proper operation of the ABS.

-Read: Dodge Ram 2500 ABS Warning Light On: Reasons and Resetting Tips
+Read: Ford Focus ABS Light On: Causes and Resetting Tips

 For example, a leak in the hydraulic lines or a faulty valve can lead to a loss of hydraulic pressure, resulting in ineffective modulation of the brake force during ABS activation.
 It can trigger the ABS light indicating a problem with the ABS and its hydraulic circuits.